ThomasNotTom/BallSimulation/ConsoleApplication1/readme.md

     <li>WASD will move all balls</li>
     <li>Space bar will pause all balls currently on the screen</li>
     <li>Left mouse will reset the velocity of all balls</li>
+    <li>This code uses very ineffeciant algorithms and therefore may run slow on older machines.
+I would recomend altering the "ballCap" in "Program.cs<.
+By default this is 80,000</li>

 </ul>